Frequently Asked Questions

 We believe in giving you quality care every time you have a session.
 Initial sessions will last 60 minutes.
 Follow up sessions are 45 minutes.
 If you feel you need longer sessions, this can most likely be arranged for an additional fee.

 What can I expect at the first session?

-Answer: Plan to arrive 30 minutes early to fill out paperwork for your initial session.
-Bring your driver’s license and insurance card if claims will be filed to your insurance company.
+Answer: Plan to arrive 30 minutes early to fill out paperwork for your initial session and bring the documents requested.
 You will be asked to talk about the issue(s) that brought you into therapy, as well as your personal history.
 You and your counselor will work collaboratively to establish goals for treatment and develop rapport.